-In 1994, 102,800 stock options were granted to the Company's executive officers under the 1993 Stock Option Plan.
-In addition, 15,000 stock options were granted to Burton C. Borgelt under a nonstatutory stock option agreement.
-The Compensation Committee considered the respective stock and option holdings of the executive officers of the Company in comparison with stock and option holdings of top executives of companies of similar size and growth records, based in large part upon the recommendations set forth in the Hewitt report, and made option awards during 1994 that were intended to keep its executive officers' holdings competitive with industry averages for companies.
-The Committee's policy is generally to make awards once every three years.
+In 1995, 102,000 stock options were granted to the Company's executive officers under the 1993 Stock Option Plan.
+The Compensation Committee considered the respective stock and option holdings of the executive officers of the Company in comparison with stock and option holdings of top executives of companies of similar size and growth records, based in large part upon the recommendations set forth in the Towers report, and made option awards during 1995 that were intended to keep its executive officers' holdings competitive with industry averages for comparable companies.